 The Biostatistics and Data Science program has close ties to other programs within the Weill Cornell Medical College and Cornell University, the Department of Statistical Sciences at Cornell University, the Cornell Tech campus in New York City, and New York-Presbyterian Hospital.
-Full-time students can complete the M.S. in Healthcare Policy & Research program with the Biostatistics and Data Science track in 12 months, and part-time students in 20 months.
+Full-time students can complete the M.S. in Population Health Sciences program with the Biostatistics and Data Science track in 12 months, and part-time students in 20 months.
 Students must complete at least 34 credits to graduate.

 We keep our class size and student-to-faculty ratio low so that our students get the most personalized experience possible.
 Because of this, close mentorship with a faculty member throughout the entirety of the program is provided to all of our students.
 Many even continue their relationship well beyond becoming alumni and working in their careers.

 Graduates, skilled in the management, analysis and visualization of big data, are prepared for challenging careers in the public and private biomedical, healthcare, insurance and pharmaceutical sectors, both in academia and the industry.

 Students from all over the world join this program with backgrounds in science (e.g. statistics, mathematics, biology etc.), engineering, health and medicine.
 Their diversity creates a unique, collaborative learning environment.